weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ## Multi-tenancy

+:::info Multi-tenancy availability
-:::info Available from `v1.20` onwards
+- Multi-tenancy available from version `v1.20`
+- Tenant activity status setting available from version `v1.21`
 :::

 For use-cases where each Weaviate cluster needs to store segregated data, you can use the multi-tenancy feature.
 Each class can optionally be configured to isolate data for each `tenant` by providing a tenant key.